thrackle-io/rules-engine/docs/userGuides/rules/MINIMUM-ACCOUNT-BALANCE-BY-DATE.md

 ## Purpose

-The purpose of this rule is to avoid ERC20 token holders to flood the market with their new tokens since this could effectively drive the supply up dramatically and, with it, cause a token price crash.
-In other words, this rule attempts to cool down traders by making them wait for some periods of time depending on their tags before they can sell their tokens.
-Due to the tagged nature of this rule, accounts have to wait for different periods of time depending on their tags, or even no time at all.
+The purpose of the minimum-balance-by-date rule is to prevent ERC20 token holders from rapidly flooding the market with newly acquired tokens since a dramatic increase in supply over a short time frame can cause a token price crash.
+This rule attempts to mitigates this scenario by making holders wait some period of time before they can sell their tokens.
+The length of time depends on the account's tags.
+Different accounts may need to wait different periods of time depending on their tags, or even no time at all.

 ## Tokens Supported